RED Funding Opportunities

 - List of publications or creative works cited in the narrative, if any (no page limitations for this list).

 - Budget with breakdown of broad cost categories and brief justification (no more than 2 pages for budget and justification).

 - CVs (no more than 2 pages for each investigator).

-- Results of prior seed grant(s) in the last two years if applicable (1 page max.).
+- Results of prior UCR internal seed grant(s) in the last two years if applicable (1 page max.).

-Applications should be submitted through the "EasyChair" system at https://easychair.org/conferences/?conf=efopa2021.
+Applications should be submitted through the "EasyChair" system.
+Link to the application will be added soon.

-Questions on the EasyChair application system should be directed to Marisela Martinez at VCREDadmin@ucr.edu.
+Questions about the EasyChair application system should be directed to Marisela Martinez at VCREDadmin@ucr.edu.